stolenvw/pyPalworldAPI/README.md

   - Import the [PalAPI.sql](mysqldb/PalAPI.sql) data from the mysqldb folder into your MySQL server.

-  - If not using a reverse proxy run from in the api folder.
+  - If not using a reverse proxy run from in the pyPalworldAPI folder.

     ```bash
       uvicorn mainapi:app --host 0.0.0.0 --port 8000
     ```

-  - With a reverse proxy run from in the api folder
+  - With a reverse proxy run from in the pyPalworldAPI folder

     ```bash
       uvicorn mainapi:app --host 0.0.0.0 --port 8000 --proxy-headers --forwarded-allow-ips='*'